APD Rules Advisory Committees (RAC)

 Oregon Home Care Commission (OHCC)

-The State Independent Living Council (SILC) is a Governor appointed body, offering people with disabilities control over the design of Oregon's Independent Living program services.
+State Independent Living Council is a Governor appointed body, offering people with disabilities control over the design of Oregon's Independent Living program services.

 Long-Term Care Ombudsman